kaiser-chris/pdx-deepl/README.md

   - Anything inside two `$` is not translated

 ## Configuration
-pdx-deepl translation can be configured with the [translation-config.json](translation-config.json).
+pdx-deepl translation needs to be configured with a [translation-config.json](translation-config.json).
 In this file, you can define which language should be used as a base for translations and also which languages should be generated.